datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

-.** **The Manager shall, as soon as practicable after the end of each Fiscal Year and on or prior to the applicable due date (including any applicable extensions), file a federal income tax information return and transmit to each Member a schedule showing such Member’s share of each item of Company income, gain, loss, deduction or credit for such Fiscal Year for income tax purposes, and all other information necessary for such Members timely to file their federal income tax returns.
+.** **The Manager shall, as soon as practicable after the end of each Fiscal Year and on or prior to the applicable due date (including any applicable extensions), file a federal income tax information return and transmit to each Member a schedule showing such Member's share of each item of Company income, gain, loss, deduction or credit for such Fiscal Year for income tax purposes, and all other information necessary for such Members timely to file their federal income tax returns.
 The